jamadri/Dynamical-Stochastic-ResNet/README.md

 In this repository, we explore deep neural networks simulating the Itô process with improved weak orders of convergence.

+This is not really maintained and the code deserves to be cleaner.
+When I have time I'll be happy to go back on it.
+Please feel free to reach me out if you have any questions.
 ## References